bradenhc/bradenhc.github.io/_posts/2024-11-22-cpp-iterators-in-depth.md

 }
 ```

-Wow...okay, that was a lot of additional work 😮‍💨
+Whew...that was a lot of additional work 😮‍💨

 Random access iterators are more powerful, but as with anything in software that
 is more powerful, it often means more complexity.
 The code above is the bare